 • Restriction on use: You can ask us to temporarily stop using the personal information in the following circumstances:

-o where you think your personal information is not accurate, we will temporarily stop using it until we have verified the accuracy of it, if we cannot resolve the accuracy of it straight away;
+- Where you think your personal information is not accurate, we will temporarily stop using it until we have verified the accuracy of it, if we cannot resolve the accuracy of it straight away;

-o where you have objected to our use of the personal information (in circumstances where it was necessary for the performance of a public interest task or for our legitimate interests as a business), and we are considering whether our legitimate interests as a business override your rights to object to our use of it;
+- Where you have objected to our use of the personal information (in circumstances where it was necessary for the performance of a public interest task or for our legitimate interests as a business), and we are considering whether our legitimate interests as a business override your rights to object to our use of it;

-o when processing is unlawful, and you don’t want us to erase it, and request restriction instead; or
+- When processing is unlawful, and you don’t want us to erase it, and request restriction instead; or

-o if we no longer need the personal information but you want it to establish, exercise or defend a legal claim.
+- If we no longer need the personal information but you want it to establish, exercise or defend a legal claim.

 If we have shared the personal information in question to third parties, we must inform them about the restriction on the processing of the personal information, unless it is impossible or involves disproportionate effort to do so.
 We must also inform them when we decide to lift a restriction on processing.